 Pumpkinville & Cornmaze

 You can use your GPS to navigate your way through the 20-acre "scavenger hunt" big maze at Pumpkinville and Cornmaze in Mitchellville or you can let the kids loose in the 15-minute mini-maze.
-This year's theme is "Lions" and the maze is called "Mighty Jungle."
+This year's maze is “Mystery Van,” and new this year is a GPS option.
 Show your strength with a game of "Tug a Pumpkin," closely resembling tug-of-war, or show your speed with a sack race.
-More games have been added for the 2019 season.

 There's no shortage of straw here — kids can jump around a straw train or jump into a big pile of straw.
 Shop for a wide variety of pumpkins, savor some cinnamon-spiked cider and hot chocolate, and nibble on tasty treats, including nachos, burgers and hot dogs.